-This framework helps in defining the key elements of an MVP (Minimum Viable Product).
-The MVP Ideation Canvas provides a framework to define the goal of the MVP, the target customers, the set of hypotheses you want to validate, and the metrics you can use to measure your results.
+The MVP Ideation Canvas is a lean startup framework that helps in defining the key elements of an MVP (Minimum Viable Product).
+It provides a structure to define the problem that the MVP aims to solve, the target customers, the hypotheses you want to validate, and the metrics you can use to measure your results.
 It also offers a structure to analyze what elements of the Human, Business, and Technology dimensions you need to include in the MVP.

 The benefit of this MVP framework is that it helps you in thinking about all the elements of your MVP, before you set off to building it.
-And because an MVP is intended to validate hypotheses in market, with real customers, this framework helps you to consider additional elements of desirability (Human dimension), viability (Business dimension), and feasibility (Technology dimension).
+When used by product teams, it creates alignment and transparency among the team members and key stakeholders for a new product idea.
+And because an MVP is intended to validate hypotheses in market, this framework helps you to consider additional elements of desirability (Human dimension), viability (Business dimension), and feasibility (Technology dimension).